Rozenite for Agents

 Apps can also expose in-app custom tools.
 These are runtime tools registered directly by the app instead of by a separate Rozenite plugin package.

-If you want to give a coding agent this workflow directly, install the rozenite-agent skill.
+If you want to give a coding agent this workflow directly, install the rozenite-agent skill for CLI workflows or rozenite-agent-sdk for SDK-driven scripts and automations.

 Next steps